 - What to Serve with Chicken and Broccoli

 This low carb Chicken and Broccoli recipe is bursting with flavor yet super easy to make in your Instant Pot, which is perfect after a busy day.

-Chicken that’s cooked in the instant pot comes out juicy, tender, and packed with flavors, and the broccoli is cooked to perfection.
+Chicken that’s cooked in the Instant Pot comes out juicy, tender, and packed with flavors, and adding the broccoli at the end ensures it’s cooked to perfection.
 The stir fry sauce cooked right in the pot is light and delicious too, and goes perfectly with the chicken and broccoli, even better served with rice!

 The flavor of this chicken pressure cooker recipe is based on traditional Chinese stir fry, which involves some combination of protein and vegetables cut into bite size pieces and sautéed in a large pot or wok, often served with rice.

 Chicken – you can use chicken breast or chicken thighs for this recipe.
 I’m a huge fan of using thighs because they’re so flavorful and become so juicy and tender when cooked in the Instant Pot or slow cooker.
 Opt for boneless skinless chicken pieces for this recipe, since you cut the chicken into bite-size pieces prior to adding to the pot.

 If you’re using frozen chicken breasts, you’ll want to defrost them fully before using if possible.
 If the chicken is already in bite size pieces, the chicken will defrost quickly.
 If your chicken is still frozen, you actually can pressure cook it straight from frozen in the Instant Pot.
 You may just need to add on a few extra minutes to make sure the chicken is cooked through.